ADVICE FOR IB STUDENTS LOOKING TO WORK IN THE DESIGN INDUSTRY

 Other than the fact that they are, as you can see yourself from their interview, fundamentally collaborative people (and thus a joy to work with), these ladies are also unique individuals who understand the importance of professional relationships, speaking up and putting yourself out there for 21st century business.

-And I am SO excited to share this video of their talk with you, because there are so many IB Diploma students out want to go into the creative businesses industries, like fashion, or games design…but are feeling stuck.
+And I’m excited to share this video of their talk with you, because there are so many IB Diploma students out want to go into the creative businesses industries, like fashion, or games design…but are feeling stuck.
 They don’t know where to start.
 They love producing art, doing drama, etc…but they don’t know how they can make a living from their passion, and how this relates to the modern-day world of creative business and work opportunities.

 Myrto and Milly cover a lot of ground in a very short space of time with a range of practical advice and success mindset insights that are aimed to helping creative pre-IB and IB students who would love to hear some advice on work and uni from successful IB graduates.
 Enjoy!